 How New Technology Is Reshaping Bioengineering

-Major innovations from outside the bioengineering world — like AI, new robotics, 3D printing and VR — could significantly impact biomedicine and health care in the next few years.
+Major innovations from outside the bioengineering world — like AI, data analytics and 3D printing — could significantly impact biomedicine and health care in the next few years.

-Technology like AI-assisted CT scan analysis, bioartificial organs and telesurgery has the potential to radically reshape how care providers approach medical practice.
+Technology like AI, bioartificial organs and personalized medicine has the potential to radically reshape how care providers approach medical practice.
 While some of these technologies are still highly experimental, others — like AI medical imaging — may become standard in the near future.

 Follow Us On